mayank1777/Online-Store-Simulation-System-Using-Client-Server-Architecture/README.md

-# Online-Store-Simulation-System-Using-Client-Server-Architecture
-Designed and implemented a terminal-based online store simulation using client-server architecture, leveraging socket programming for communication.
+## Online Store Simulation System Using Client-Server Architecture

+This project is a simulation of an online store that operates on a client-server model using socket programming.

+## Prerequisites
+C socket programming

+## Authors
+- Mayank Sharma
+- International Institude of Information Technology, Bangalore